 Learning to ‘see’ is imperative to live in joyfulness.
 This can be called Joyful Awareness.

 So how does all this relate to friendliness?
-I believe that to cultivate friendliness, we need to practice ‘seeing’ – not with an air of judgement or comparison.
+I believe that to cultivate friendliness, we need to practice ‘seeing’ – not with an air of judgment or comparison.
 Just seeing.
 We pass dozens of people on the street and rarely see a single person.
 We sit in a restaurant, order from the waiter without looking at them, receive our food while continuing our conversation with our friend as if the food just arrives magically without the help of a real person.
 We rate businesses, services, people through social media often without really ‘seeing’ the humanness behind the screen.
 And, many businesses treat us like numbers in their machine, forgetting the person behind the number.
-The inter-connectedness of this phenomena is clear.
+The inter-connectedness of this phenomenon is clear.
 The unskillful way to deal with it is to blame ‘big business’, blame ‘social media’, blame the people in cars – in short, blame ‘others’.

 No one is to blame.
 We are one and we all contribute to the one.
 If we wish to make some change we must be brave, develop mindfulness and practice seeing.